Cocycles of nilpotent quotients of free groups: Applications: simple proofs

 \subsection{Vanishing condition of the Morita homomorphism}

 As a lift of the Johnson homomorphism $ \tau_k $, Morita \cite{Morita2} defined a map $ \tilde{ \tau}_k: \mathcal{T}(k) \ra H_3(F/F_k), $ which is called {\it the Morita homomorphism}.
-Furthermore, Heap \cite{Heap} showed the vanishing condition of $ \tilde{ \tau}_k$ using by (relative) bordism theory.
-The purpose of this subsection is to give a simpler proof of Heap (Theorem \ref{maaiheap}).
+Furthermore, Heap \cite{Heap} showed the vanishing condition of $ \tilde{ \tau}_k$ in terms of (relative) bordism theory.
+The purpose of this subsection is to give a simpler proof of the result (Theorem \ref{maaiheap}).